Fremantle (company): FremantleMedia (2001–2018)

 FremantleMedia logo from 20 August 2001 to 9 September 2018.

-In 2000, German conglomerate Bertelsmann announced that it would form a joint venture between its CLT-UFA group (itself a merger of Luxembourg's CLT and German studio UFA GmbH) with Pearson Television (whose library included former British ITV franchise Thames Television, All American Television—who owned the libraries of American syndicators Lexington Broadcast Services and Blair Entertainment and game show producers Mark Goodson Productions and Fremantle International, and Australia's Reg Grundy Organisation) to create a multinational media group and content business—eventually known as RTL Group—to consolidate their broadcasting and production activities, and provide a European competitor to American-owned media conglomerates.
+In 2000, Bertelsmann announced that it would form a joint venture between its CLT-UFA group (itself a merger of Luxembourg's CLT and German studio UFA GmbH) with Pearson Television (whose library included former British ITV franchise Thames Television, All American Television—who owned the libraries of American syndicators Lexington Broadcast Services and Blair Entertainment and game show producers Mark Goodson Productions and Fremantle International, and Australia's Reg Grundy Organisation) to create a multinational media group and content business—eventually known as RTL Group—to consolidate their broadcasting and production activities, and provide a European competitor to American-owned media conglomerates.

 The content business would be renamed FremantleMedia in 2001, while Bertelsmann would later increase its stake in RTL Group to achieve majority ownership.

-In February 2003, FremantleMedia announced that they are merging two of their successful production outfits, Talkback Productions and Thames Television, by combining their operational departments to form the largest independent television production company named TalkBack Thames.
+In February 2003, FremantleMedia announced that they are merging two of their successful production outfits, Talkback Productions and Thames Television, by combining their operational departments to form the largest independent television production company named Talkback Thames.

 In 2005, FremantleMedia announced their acquisition of a 75% majority stake in Danish production company Blu.
 They would eventually acquire the remaining shares in the company five years later giving them full control.

 In April 2010, FremantleMedia acquired Dutch drama television production company FourOne Media.

 In the mid-2010s, FremantleMedia began to increase its investments into "high-end" scripted dramas to diversify its output.
 The strategy proved successful for the company, with international dramas having increasingly accounted for more of its overall revenue.

-In August 2015, FremantleMedia acquired 62% majority stake in Italian production company Wildside.
+In August 2015, FremantleMedia acquired a 62% majority stake in Italian production company Wildside.